Voting age: List by country

 18 is the most common voting age.
 In some countries and territories 16 or 17 year-olds can vote in at least some elections.
 Examples of places with full enfranchisement for those aged 16 or 17 include Argentina, Austria, Brazil, Cuba, Ecuador, Nicaragua, East Timor, Greece, and Indonesia.

-The only known maximum voting age is in the Holy See, where the franchise for electing a new Pope in the Papal Conclave is restricted to Cardinals under the age of 80.

-The following is an alphabetical list of voting ages in the various countries of the world.
+The following is an alphabetical list of voting ages in the various countries and territories of the world.

 Chronology of lowering the voting age to 18

 The following is a chronological list of the dates upon which countries lowered the voting age to 18; unless otherwise indicated, the reduction was from 21.
 In some cases the age was lowered decrementally, and so the "staging points" are also given.
 Some information is also included on the relevant legal instruments involved.